 - Credit Hours:

-Advanced Kitchen and Bath Planning Incorporates advanced understanding of design principles and elements to analyze and evaluate functionality and aesthetic principles for residential kitchen and bath planning.
+Incorporates advanced understanding of design principles and elements to analyze and evaluate functionality and aesthetic principles for residential kitchen and bath planning.
 Includes Universal Design as it relates to the kitchen and bath and incorporates an advanced understanding of the guidelines as established by the National Kitchen and Bath Association.
-Prerequisites: (ID 138 or ARCH 121 or BCT 229); (ARCH 132 or INSP 151) Prerequisite/concurrent: ID 225.
+Prerequisites: ID 138 or BCT 229.

 Intended Outcomes for the course